 Then some days nothing worked.
 It hurt.
 I wanted to hide.

-Other days were just uncomfortable where all I could do was hold on as life spun.
+Other days we’re just uncomfortable all I could do was hold on as life spun.

 I see now that what I was searching for was meaning.
 Not just the what, and not just the why but, …WHY!